-Your Mac has a hidden screenshot program – here’s how to find it
+Here’s how to take a screenshot on a Mac – it’s easier than you think

 Taking screenshots with Grab

 Don’t feel like memorizing keyboard shortcuts?
-Grab, a program that comes pre-installed all Macs, lets you create screenshots directly from the menubar.
+Grab, a program that comes pre-installed all Macs, lets you create screenshots directly from the menu bar.
 The program also lets you take time-delayed screenshots, just in case you need to set the stage before capturing an image on your display.
 You’ll find this program in the Utilities folder, which is housed within the Applications folder.

 Once you launch Grab, you’ll see an icon for the program in your dock.
 If you want, you can also pin this icon for quick access later.

-Grab doesn’t usually have a window when open, and instead, runs almost entirely from the menubar.
+Grab doesn’t usually feature a window when open, and instead, runs almost entirely from the menu bar.

 With Grab, you can take a screenshot of a particular section of the screen, an individual window, or the entire screen — the same three options we previously outlined above.
 What’s new here is the “Timed screen” option, which gives you a 10-second delay before the screenshot is captured.

-Note: Update: Further clarified instructions and removed invalid keyboard shortcuts.